Share This Article

 April 13, 2026

 Taeyong (태용) is returning with "Rock Solid," a new single featuring Anderson .Paak, on April 17 at 1 p.m.
 KST, making it the NCT leader's first release since completing military service.
-According to Soompi's teaser report and as reported by Herald Muse, the track was announced at midnight on April 13 KST with a feature from the Grammy-winning artist and a full teaser set that immediately framed the drop as a bigger swing than a routine return.
-That combination matters because Taeyong was already one of SM's most adventurous soloists before enlistment, and bringing Anderson .Paak into the first post-service release pushes this beyond standard comeback packaging.
-It feels like a deliberate statement record, not a quiet reset, especially after SM's recent contract shake-up around Taeyong and other NCT members.
+SM Entertainment confirmed the track, release date, and featured credit in its April 13 teaser rollout, and Herald Muse matched those label-confirmed details in follow-up coverage.
+That alignment matters because it keeps the core reporting anchored to the label's own materials instead of rumor traffic and immediately frames the drop as a bigger swing than a routine return.
+Taeyong was already one of SM's most adventurous soloists before enlistment, and bringing Anderson .Paak into the first post-service release pushes this beyond standard comeback packaging.
+It feels like a deliberate statement record, not a quiet reset, especially with a full-length solo album reportedly lined up for May.

 Taeyong's "Rock Solid" release date and feature are the headline facts

 Taeyong's new single "Rock Solid (Feat.
 Anderson .Paak)" arrives on April 17 at 1 p.m.
-KST across major global streaming platforms, according to Herald Muse's April 13 report citing the official rollout.
-Herald Muse also described the song as a hip-hop track built around distinctive drum rhythms and chant-driven hooks, with lyrics about protecting everything Taeyong has built and proving himself without wavering.
+KST across major global streaming platforms, according to SM Entertainment's official April 13 rollout and Herald Muse's April 13 report.
+SM Entertainment described the song as a hip-hop track built around distinctive drum rhythms and chant-driven hooks, with lyrics about protecting everything Taeyong has built and proving himself without wavering.
 That framing gives the release more bite than a generic comeback teaser.
 This is not being sold as a soft re-entry after time away.
 It is being pitched as a confidence record, and Anderson .Paak's appearance only sharpens that tone.
-As reported by Soompi, the collaboration was revealed through a full teaser set rather than a vague hint post, which usually signals that the feature is central to the song's identity, not a last-line surprise meant to juice headlines on release week.
+The collaboration was revealed through a full teaser set in SM Entertainment's official rollout rather than a vague hint post, which usually signals that the feature is central to the song's identity, not a last-line surprise meant to juice headlines on release week.

 This is Taeyong's first post-military release, and SM clearly wants it to land hard

 "Rock Solid" is being framed as Taeyong's first post-military release, and that point is not just fan shorthand.
-Soompi explicitly positioned the single that way in its announcement coverage, while Herald Muse used the rollout to connect Taeyong's next phase back to the self-written identity he built on "SHALALA" and "TAP."
+Herald Muse used SM Entertainment's rollout to connect Taeyong's next phase back to the self-written identity he built on "SHALALA" and "TAP."
 That context matters because Taeyong has never sold himself as a plug-and-play idol rapper.
 He built his solo catalog around authorship, sharper textures, and riskier styling choices than the average SM release lane allows.
-If you've followed his trajectory, this single looks less like a restart and more like a continuation with bigger international leverage.
+If you have followed his trajectory, this single looks less like a restart and more like a continuation with bigger international leverage.
 We are looking at a comeback designed to remind listeners that Taeyong's voice still sits in its own lane, even inside a crowded 2026 release calendar, and pairing him with Anderson .Paak is the fastest way to make casual listeners pay attention.

 Anderson .Paak gives the single crossover gravity